CompuServe: Internet

 CompuServe was the first online service to offer Internet connectivity, albeit with limited access, as early as 1989, when it connected its proprietary e-mail service to allow incoming and outgoing messages to be exchanged with Internet-based e-mail addresses.

-In the early 1990s, CompuServe had hundreds of thousands of users visiting its thousands of moderated forums, forerunners to the discussion sites on the Web.
-(Like the Web, many forums were managed by independent producers who then administered the forum and recruited moderators, called sysops.)
-Among these were many in which hardware and software companies offered customer support.
-This broadened the audience from primarily business users to the technical "geek" crowd, some of whom migrated over from Byte Magazine's Bix online service.
+During the early 1990s, CompuServe had hundreds of thousands of users visiting its thousands of moderated forums, forerunners to the discussion sites of the World Wide Web.
+(Like the Web, many forums were managed by independent producers who then administered the forum and recruited moderators, termed sysops.)
+Among these were many in which computer hardware and software companies offered customer assistance.
+This broadened the audience from primarily business users to the technical "geek" crowd, some of whom had earlier used Byte Magazine's Bix online service.

-There were special forums, special groups, but many had "relatively large premiums" (as did "some premium data bases" with charges of "$7.50 each time you enter a search request.")
+There were special forums, special groups, but many had "relatively large premiums" (as did "some premium data bases" with charges of "$7.50 each time you enter a search request".)

 In 1992, CompuServe hosted the first known WYSIWYG e-mail content and forum posts.
-Fonts, colors and emoticons were encoded into 7-bit text-based messages via the third party product NavCIS (Dvorak Development) running on DOS and Windows 3.1, and later, Windows 95 operating systems.
+Fonts, colors and emoticons were encoded into 7-bit text-based messages via the third-party product NavCIS for MS-DOS and Windows 3.1, and later, Windows 95.
 NavCIS included features for offline work, similar to offline readers used with bulletin board systems, allowing users to connect to the service and exchange new mail and forum content in a largely automated fashion.
 Once the "run" was complete, the user edited their messages locally while offline.
 The system also allowed interactive navigation of the system to support services like the chat system.
 Many of these services remained text based.